redis/redis/deps/hiredis/README.md

     int redisReaderFeed(redisReader *reader, const char *buf, size_t len);
     int redisReaderGetReply(redisReader *reader, void **reply);

+The same set of functions are used internally by hiredis when creating a normal Redis context, the above API just exposes it to the user for a direct usage.

 ### Usage

 The function `redisReaderCreate` creates a `redisReader` structure that holds a